Net Unrealized Profit / Loss

 Two readings of this pattern are available.
 The first is structural: as Bitcoin has matured and ETF / institutional flows have damped peak-cycle euphoria and trough-cycle capitulation, the indicator’s extreme bands fire less often.
 The second is mechanical: lost coins growing as a share of issued supply slowly compress realized cap relative to circulating supply, biasing NUPL’s denominator.
 Both are real; both apply.
 Either way, the canonical cycle-watcher framing — “NUPL above 0.75 marks every cycle top” — no longer describes recent data.
 The 2021 cycle topped twice without the band firing, and the 2024 high has so far also stopped short.

-The bands are convention, not theory.
-The 0, 0.25, 0.5, 0.75 thresholds are not in the original Adamant Capital primer.
-They emerged from cycle-watcher publications and were anchored on the 2013 and 2017 peak readings.
-As those readings decay, the thresholds become harder to defend on first principles.
-Either Bitcoin is structurally different in the post-ETF era and the bands need recalibration, or the bands were always over-fit to two cycle samples — a small-sample-size critique most pages on this metric do not address.
+The bands are over-fit to two cycle samples.
+The 0, 0.25, 0.5, 0.75 thresholds are not in the original Adamant Capital primer; they were anchored on the 2013 and 2017 peak readings and then frozen.
+As those readings decay, the cut-offs become harder to defend on first principles.
+Either Bitcoin is structurally different in the post-ETF era and the bands need recalibration, or the bands were always over-fit to a sample of two — a small-sample critique most pages on this metric never raise.
+The honest conclusion is to watch the trajectory of each cycle’s extreme rather than waiting for a fixed line that history is steadily walking away from.

 Frequently asked